 Viardot is also known for her four operettas and one (or two?) opera(s), and for me this music stands out as favourites from her production.
 One of them, Le dernier sorcier for singing and speaking roles, childrens’ chorus & piano, is recorded in its complete form and can be found on Spotify (embedded here below).

-Clara Schumann, Viardot’s friend of almost the same age, expressed after hearing one of Viardot’s operettas that she is the most brilliant woman she has ever seen.
+After hearing one of Viardot’s operettas Clara Schumann, Viardot’s friend of almost the same age, called Viardot the most brilliant woman she has ever seen.
 Liszt called her the first woman composer genious (regulars to this site of course know that Liszt probably hadn’t studied his music history very well, but anyway nice of him to say so).

 Several of her children followed in the family’s footsteps: daughter Louise Héritte-Viardot also became a composer (and writer), her son Paul a violinist and composer, and two more daughters became professional singers.

 There is a wealth of music already recorded and a lot of thick books about her written, so go explore!

 Did this leave you a feeling of wanting to play and sing her music yourself?
 Some sheet music can be found here.